 The Company's Remuneration and Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Board, its committees and individual Directors on an annual basis.
-The process for this is set out in the Company's Corporate Governance Policies, which are available on the Company's website.
+The process for this is set out in the Company's Remuneration and Nomination Committee Charter of the Corporate Governance Policies which is available on the Company's website.

 The Company's Corporate Governance Policies require the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
-Performance evaluations were not conducted in the past financial year, however such evaluations will be conducted on an annual basis following the Company's admission to the Official List of the ASX.
+The Company has not completed a performance evaluation in respect of the Board and individual Directors for the past financial year in accordance with the above process as the Company does not consider itself of a sufficient size, but all Board members are regularly assessed, informally and internally, by each other.